 4. Start of Play

-A. The game shall be started by a jump ball between two players in the centre of the playing field.
+4.1 The game is started by a jump ball between two players in the centre of the playing field.

-C. After a goal, the ball is taken to the centre and restarted as in (A).
+4.3 After a goal, the ball is taken back to the centre and restarted as in rule 4.1.

-E. The purpose of (D) is to ensure that, on a smaller field, scoring does not become so easy that it dilutes the excitement of the game for both players and spectators.
+4.5 The purpose of rule 4.4 is to ensure that, on a rugby field, scoring does not become so easy that it dilutes the excitement of the game for both players and spectators.

 6. Missed Shot for Goal

-C. When kicking the ball back into play, a member of the defending team shall not be permitted to kick the ball beyond the 50 metre line.
+6.3 When kicking the ball back into play, the player with the ball shall not be permitted to kick the ball beyond the 50 metre line.